 Opiate Detox Can Be Accomplished Without Maintenance Therapy

-Profesionals can manage withdrawal and eliminate opiate addiction in a safe, effective manner.
+Professionals can manage withdrawal and eliminate opiate addiction in a safe, effective manner.
 Waismann Method provides rapid detox for opiates without relying on opiate replacements or maintenance programs with methadone or Suboxone.
 In fact, we’ve been treating more and more patients who have become dependent upon their replacement medication.
-Our quadruple board certified physician performs the rapid detox medical procedure in a full service hospital.
+Our quadruple board-certified physician performs the rapid detox medical procedure in a full-service hospital.
 As a result, staff can closely monitor patients.
 We use intravenous medication to remove the methadone from patients’ brain receptors.
 This takes less than two hours and patients are sedated during the process.
 The procedure accelerates withdrawal and patients awaken from the procedure without the awareness they even experienced withdrawal symptoms.

-Patients stay in the hospital 2 to 4 days before staff transfer them to the recovery center.
-At our Domus Retreat aftercare facility, patients receive around the clock care along with services to assist in a quick and successful recovery.
+Patients stay in the hospital for 2 to 4 days before staff transfers them to the recovery center.
+At our Domus Retreat aftercare facility, patients receive around-the-clock care along with services to assist in a quick and successful recovery.